Willy Adames Preview, Player Props: Brewers vs. Dodgers

-The Milwaukee Brewers and Willy Adames (.237 slugging percentage over his past 10 games, including one homer), take on starter Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Wednesday at 10:10 PM ET.
+Willy Adames, with a slugging percentage of .297 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers versus the Los Angeles Dodgers, with Lance Lynn on the mound, August 17 at 10:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Dodgers.
+In his last game he had a one-hit performance (1-for-3) against the Dodgers.

 Willy Adames Game Info & Props vs. the Dodgers